- Open Day 2017

 All undergraduate jazz applicants must complete the Jazz Aptitude Test, which assesses general music skills and knowledge of the history and construction of jazz.
 It is used in conjunction with the audition process to determine a candidate’s suitability for entry into one of the jazz degree programs at the Sydney Conservatorium of Music.
 Questions will range from the historically based, such as associating an instrument with a performer, to an aural component covering meter, pitch, rhythm and harmony.
 The test lasts for approximately one hour and is primarily composed of listening questions.
 The candidate will need to bring writing equipment, including an eraser.
 This test must be attended on the same day as the audition.

 If you are planning to audition for a Conservatorium tertiary degree in jazz, be well informed about the audition requirements and process so you can achieve your best result in this highly competitive field.
-Craig Scott, Chair of the Conservatorium’s Jazz Studies Unit, leads this three hour workshop, which includes discussion and demonstration of the process and the opportunity to try a mock audition if you choose.
+Craig Scott, Senior Lecturer in Jazz, leads this three hour workshop, which includes discussion and demonstration of the process and the opportunity to try a mock audition if you choose.
 This is an invaluable opportunity to ensure your optimum preparation for the ‘real thing’.
 Click here for more information.

 Jazz Performance (Instrumental) and Jazz Vocal